Antony-AXS/indicator.nvim/README.md

 ### What is Indicator.nvim ?
 indicator.nvim is a lightweight plugin for indicating window numbers on the screen, allowing easy navigation through windows in a tab.
-It also includes a window highlight feature that activates while jumping between windows in a tab
+It also includes a window highlight feature that activates while jumping between windows in a tab.

 ### Required